TRICKSTER / DECEIVER

 In 2016 / 2017, Helder consulted on Ocean's 8, personally training Oscar-winning actresses Sandra Bullock and Cate Blanchett for their roles in the movie.
-Using his knowledge of con artists, hustlers and other scammers, Helder was responsible for recreating for the camera the feeling of a casino heist as well as annotations on parts of the script.
+Using his knowledge of con artists, hustlers and other scammers, Helder was responsible for recreating for the camera the feeling of a real heist as well as annotations on parts of the script.
 In 2018, the film opened with $41.6 million (the best opening of all Ocean's series) and earned $290m worldwide.
 See the trailer here.

 In 2019, Helder will be opening a new solo show at the Geffen Playhouse in Los Angeles.
 Entitled Invisible Tango, this show is set to be directed by Hollywood legendary producer, director and magic lover Frank Marshall, responsible for many blockbuster hits like Who Framed Roger Rabbit, The Back to the Future Trilogy, The Six Sense and Jurassic Park.
 More info here.

 In 2012, Helder Guimaraes premiered his show Nothing To Hide at the Geffen Playhouse, directed by Neil Patrick Harris.
 The show was critically acclaimed and ended up Off-Broadway, at the Signature Theater, playing a sold-out limited run of four months.

 In the beginning of 2016, Helder Guimarães debuted a limited engagement magic experience.
 Merging art, theater and Helder’s sleight-of-hand virtuosity in a secret location, Borrowed Time received acclaimed reviews by critics and audience members alike, running for four sold-out months purely on word of mouth.